Chinoiserie - the addiction to Chinese style as the height of fashion and good taste

 Cliveden.
 Viscount Waldorf Astor house, Taplow, Buckinghamshire, England.
 Water garden Summer 1935.
 Glass lantern slide, hand-colored ; 3.25 x 4 in.
 Image by Frances Benjamin ➚ available under a Creative Commons License ➚A very natural scene with gazebo and pond.

 Chinese bridge.
 Apremont Gardens, France.
 Image by Parc floral available under a Creative Commons License ➚

 One of the most famous and largest examples of the style is also in the UK.
 At Kew gardens the ten floor Great Pagoda ➚ was completed in 1762.
-The tower designed by Sir William Chambers is octagonal in shape.
+The gardens were laid out with a large number of classical style ‘temples’ laid out among trees and shrubs rather like the Old Summer Palace at Beijing.
+As well as the pagoda a ‘House of Confucius’ was built - but demolished in the early 19th century.
+The tower designed by Sir William Chambers is octagonal in shape and was located to be the final tour de force of a visit to the gardens.
 It was the most accurate Chinese style building outside China at the time.
-It stands 164 feet [50 meters] high with great views over west London.
+It stands 164 feet [50 meters] high with commanding views over west London.

 One of Kew's famous features, the Pagoda is one of 25 ornamental buildings designed by Sir William Chambers in 1762 for Kew when it was a Royal estate.
 The ten-storey octagon structure, made by local builder Salomon Brown, is 50 metres high.
 It has been opened to the public only a handful of times in its history - most recently in 2006.
 Image by Hesekiel ➚ available under a Creative Commons License ➚